Welcome to my bathroom cabinet makeover

 I don't have a picture of the wiping part because I was, um, wiping.

 I wipe once then leave it, you can always touch up later.

 If you mess up, you can quickly go back over with more gel stain, then RE-wipe.

 The thing to remember when using gel stain like this is that you aren't really "staining".

 This is more of a topcoat application where you are basically using it to change the color.

-Of course it does stain/color the wood some but not like the traditional way you think of stain.
+it's not like the traditional way you think of staining.

 Other reasons I'm loving gel stain is ...

-#1...it's REALLY easy to work with, it's thick, like the consistency of pudding.
+#1...it's really easy to work with since it's so thick, like the consistency of pudding.